libp2p/js-libp2p/doc/API.md

 ## multiaddrs

-Get peer advertising multiaddrs.
-This computes the advertising multiaddrs of the peer by joining the multiaddrs that libp2p transports are listening on with the announce multiaddrs provided in hte libp2p config.
-No announce multiaddrs will be filtered out, even when using random ports in the provided multiaddrs.
+Gets the multiaddrs the libp2p node announces to the network.
+This computes the advertising multiaddrs of the peer by joining the multiaddrs that libp2p transports are listening on with the announce multiaddrs provided in the libp2p config.
+Configured no announce multiaddrs will be filtered out of the advertised addresses.

 `libp2p.multiaddrs`